-- For bids of $1 million or less, there is a 10 percent LBE preference discount.
+- For bids of $1 million or less, there is a 10% preference discount for LBEs.

-- For bids more than $1 million, there is a 5 percent LBE preference discount.
+- For bids more than $1 million, there is a 5% preference discount for LBEs.

 Being certified as an LBE vendor does not guarantee that all bids will be evaluated with the LBE preference.
-LBE preference is only applied to sealed bids.
-LBE preference is not applied to Professional Services contracts.
+LBE preference is only applied to sealed bids, not Professional Services contracts.

 A company must be headquartered in Philadelphia to get a Local Business Entity Certification.